Accelerating Noisy VQE Optimization with Gaussian Processes: Discussion, Conclusions, and Future Directions

 Our results for the deterministic problems showed that in most cases, ImFil finds better solutions than the GP+ImFil approach even though its progress toward the optimal solutions is significantly slower.
 On the other hand, for the noisy problems, GP+ImFil not only finds improvements faster but also finds overall better solutions than ImFil.
 For the noisy functions, ImFil does restart more often than in the deterministic case, which may be due to ImFil converging quickly to noise-induced local optima, and therefore a careful selection of starting guesses as done in the GP+ImFil method is beneficial.
 Our results indicate that for smooth unimodal surfaces such as the deterministic problems with small bounding boxes, the GP iterations are not advantageous.
 However, for very rugged surfaces such as in the noisy case, using the smooth GP to guide the local search helps us avoid converging to noise-induced local minima that are far from the global optimum.

 There are several potential improvements of our proposed method that are worthwhile to study in the future.
 First, the GP+ImFil method has various parameters such as the number of GP iterations, the start point selection for ImFil, and the definition of the local search box for ImFil.
 A more dynamic adjustment of these parameters in direct response to the observed function values may lead to better optimization performance.
-In particular, for search bounds, artificial minima should be detected and stopped out, and too restrictive bounds should be dynamically re-adjusted.
+In particular, for search bounds, artificial minima should be detected and stopped out; and too restrictive bounds should be dynamically re-adjusted.
 Second, one could experiment with other local search methods that were developed for noisy problems such as SnobFit.
 SnobFit requires multiple starting points as input and our GP iterations allow us to select these points.
 Third, parallelism must be exploited where possible in order to solve higher dimensional problems.
 This may go hand in hand with exploiting tools such as GPyTorch~\cite{gpytorch} that allow for faster training of Gaussian process models.
+Finally, we observe that the choice and configuration of the GP kernel matters.
+Thus, future work should continue the exploration of different types of kernels, such as the Mat\'ern kernel.